samuel-book/samuel-1/_sources/introduction/key_findings_all.md

 The overall aims of the project are:

-* Model thrombolysis decision-making using machine learning, so that we may ask the question 'what treatment would my patient receive at other hospitals?'
+* Model thrombolysis decision-making using machine learning, so that we may ask the question *'what treatment would my patient receive at other hospitals?'*

-* Model the stroke pathway, using clinical pathway simulation, so that we may ask the question 'what would happen to a hospital's thrombolysis use of, and benefit from, thrombolysis by changing key aspects of the pathway including:
+* Model the stroke pathway, using clinical pathway simulation, so that we may ask the question *'what would happen to a hospital's thrombolysis use of, and benefit from, thrombolysis by changing key aspects of the pathway?'*.
+The key changes investigated are:

     * Pathway speed